 You can only imagine how fiercely determined we are to do everything in our power to prevent anything like that from ever happening again.

 Be assured that throughout the year, our top priority is the summer safety of our campers and staff.

 What We Do to Help Ensure the Safety of Your Child:

 - Camp La Junta works with outside consultants and risk management experts to assure that our policies, procedures, safety and supervision guidelines meet our industry’s highest standards.

 - Camp La Junta is ACA Accredited.
 The American Camp Association collaborates with experts from the American Academy of Pediatrics, the American Red Cross, and other youth-serving agencies to ensure that current practices at camp reflect the most up-to-date, research-based standards in camp operation.
 To earn accreditation, Camp La Junta completed a thorough review of our overall operation including over 300 quality standards defined by the ACA.
 These standards include child development, aquatics, risk management, health care professionals, staff qualifications and training, emergency management and program implementation to name a few.

 - We receive annual inspections as a part of our State Licensing and are proud of our history of exemplary scores.

-- We thoroughly vet each of our staff applicants which includes a face to face/Skype interview, background check, references and social media search.
+- We thoroughly vet each of our staff applicants which includes a face to face/Skype/Zoom interview, background check, references and social media search.